tobiasrausch/vc/soma.md

 * What is the fraction of deletions that has been called precisely (at single nucleotide resolution) by Delly?
 * Is the germline inverted duplication present in Delly's output files?
 * What type of SVs delineate a proximal inverted duplication?
-* [Blat](https://genome.ucsc.edu/cgi-bin/hgBlat) the consensus sequence of the first precise deletion (bcftools view sv.bcf | grep "SVTYPE=DEL" | head -n 1).
+* Some of the SVs have nucleotide resolution and the alternative haplotype is present in INFO:CONSENSUS.
+[Blat](https://genome.ucsc.edu/cgi-bin/hgBlat) the consensus sequence of some of these deletions.
+What genomic element has been deleted for DEL00001919 (bcftools view sv.bcf | grep "DEL00001919")?
 Is it a known variant?

 ## Somatic Filtering